asknicely/frontend-test/web/README.md

 ## Build Production

 ### Build the Project
-In the project root directory, run:
+In the /web directory, run:
 ```
 npm run build
 ```